statehigh/vdayticketing/README.md

 1. Download this repository
 2. Install [Python 3.8.9](https://www.python.org/downloads/) or newer
 3. Download each year level timetable as PDF (will require teacher)
-4. Using Adobe Acrobat (or other similar tool), convert PDFs to Excel files
+4. Using [Adobe Acrobat](https://www.adobe.com/au/acrobat/online/pdf-to-excel.html)), convert PDFs to Excel files
-5. Open the files in Excel and convert them to CSV files
+5. Open the files in Excel and [convert them to CSV files](https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba)
 6. Place CSV files in folder called *student_timetables*
 7. Run the *student_classes_parser.py* script, which should generate two files: *student_classes.csv* and *student_names.json*
 8. Send *student_names.json* to every Inputter and wait for them to return you a tickets list file